 To the advantage of consulting biggies, there is a loyal brigade of big corporates who swear by the names of McKinsey, BCG, Bain, and others.
 Large companies have traditionally been averse to hiring consultants and freelancers but we are seeing the grounds shift there as well.
 These large companies are being pushed to reinvent themselves by the non-traditional business approaches of newer, younger competitors.
 There is also greater pressure on controlling costs as business uncertainties increase.
 Both these factors are driving larger players too to explore newer models to get the external consulting support they need.

 Why should the stalwarts of consulting reinvent themselves?

 As the equations have started changing in large companies as well, an impending disruption is a matter of time.
 In fact, what’s at state is a big, fat opportunity, here’s why:

-One, the number of companies that fall into the small and medium spectrum is enormous.
-Entrepreneurship is at its flourishing best and the business opportunity of serving this segment is one that cannot missed.
+One, the number of companies that fall into the small and medium-spectrum is enormous.
+Entrepreneurship is at its flourishing best and the business opportunity of serving this segment is one that cannot be missed.

 The second important call for change comes from the fact that an alternative ecosystem, that of independent consultants and more boutique firms, that is brewing alongside.
 If the consulting biggies refuse to adapt fast, the opportunity will belong to smaller units of expertise including the independent consultants.

-Traditional consulting companies have their claim with their top notch research capabilities.
-But technologies like Big data and Analytics technologies is invading this space a big way.
-The edge might be lost soon, unless traditional consulting makes way for disruption.
+Traditional consulting companies have their claim with their top-notch research capabilities.
+But technologies like Big data and Analytics technologies are invading this space a big way.
+The edge might be lost soon unless traditional consulting makes way for disruption.